numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: PyObject* PyArray_NewFromDescr(PyTypeObject* subtype, PyArray_Descr* descr, int nd, npy_intp* dims, npy_intp* strides, void* data, int flags, PyObject* obj)

-    This function steals a reference to *descr* if it is not NULL.
+    This function steals a reference to *descr*.

     This is the main array creation function.
 Most new arrays are created with this flexible function.